ekknod/pcileech-wifi/README.md

 ```

 # Known issues, to-do
 AMD / Intel z690 systems are not supported for unresolved reason.
+My own knowledge is not yet good enough for resolving it.
+maybe someone who can debug these FPGA cards could find it out.

 # Usage
 Research only. this firmware was created to look up current stage of anti-cheats FPGA protection and